 Email Ben Sachs at [email protected]

 * This conference will take place at the University of St. Andrews if it is safe to hold it in person.
-Otherwise it will be held online on the same dates.
+Regardless, we will make it possible for people to attend virtually.

 Who is attending?